zhuy16/learning_notes/0_conda_MyFriend.md

+**I found conda environment management + Jupyter lab (file browser, kernal manager) + Jupyter Notebook (coding and reporting in a URL interface) + git/github (version control over your code, keep tracking of the changes) + sublime text (for editing code and control the style) make the best development evironment for my work.**

 # conda installation and environment setup on a local computer

 Depending on how did you install your Python (and R) on different occasions, you could end up having multiple installations of them in your computer.
 More problematically, you could have installed a different set of packages onto the different installation of Python and R, and forgot about which is which.
 This can make things very complicated and it could mass up your memory and analysis.